 Basketball players by nature have crappy ankle mobility; since their ankles are locked up the pressure is going to go to the next available joint, in this case is our knee.
 PF pain is also related to decreased hip rotation; I’d bet some money that the side of your hip is pretty locked up and tight as well.
 Here are a few ideas to get you on the right track.

-- Perform ankle mobility drills (Email me [email protected] some videos)
+- Perform ankle mobility drills (Email me at [email protected] for some videos)

 - Improve your glute max strength through bridging variations